-On the other hand, what, if any, illness do charts like Dooley's manifest when the individual lives in a culture that is either free from cancer (do any still exist? they used to) or in which there is a low incidence?
+On the other hand, what, if any, illness do charts like Dooley's manifest when the individual lives in a culture that is either free from cancer or in which there is a low incidence?

 This paper answers some of those otherwise unanswerable questions.
 And it raises some more.

 Dooley’s sequence of progressed Angles to these Scorpio saturns (up to age eighteen) are as follows:

 He experienced each on average 3-6 months (conservatively).
 Even though youth can bear the stress produced by saturn better than can age, this particular stress was emotional, that of not belonging.
 It would be hard on the development of a youth.

 This sequence of frequent Angle/saturn early in life explain why Dooley was unable to belong even though he was an almost frantic socializer.
 His 1997 biography relates he was lose to his mother, but not his father.
 His 1st/4th house saturns indicate emotional alienation (saturn in Scorpio) from his father (4th house).
 Dooley failed early in life (1st house) to have meaningful emotional exchanges with the central male figure of his life.
 His social hyperactivity, then, was an index of the feeling of emotional barrenness he was trying to overcome.